You know you love your partner. Yet, they don’t feel appreciated.

 - Stay curious and listen to each other.
 Can your partner explain exactly why they feel the way they feel?
 Do your best to remain curious, not defensive.
 Defensive language or behavior tends to shut down opportunities for deep sharing, It can also appear as though you’re not really listening or taking responsibility for your own contributions to the distance between you.
 Again, the goal is to prioritize and make sure your partner feels loved.
 Show, without condition, you are committed to working on your relationship.

 - Make informed decisions.
 When you have gleaned the necessary information, from your partner, you can start setting relationship priorities.
 On your own or together, determine which compromises will need to be made.
 What things are you willing to change?
 Which core items can’t you give up?

 - Be honest about what your communal connections mean to your couple relationship.
 Have you communicated the importance of social connections to your life together?
 Consider Stephanie Coontz’s aforementioned article in the New York Times and discuss how you can both prioritize external connections.
 Encourage girl or guys night out or suggest regular double dates with mutual friends.

 - Resist resentment.
 Remember, connections outside your relationship are important, nourishing, and strong contributors to your happiness.
 Resentment is a dangerous thing.

 Relationship author and researcher John Gottman of notes that partners who fail to choose each other in an ongoing way create a vacuum in which, trust and commitment fade away.

+Struggling with one partner feeling unappreciated?
 Looking for relationship support?